Nuggets vs. Timberwolves Injury Report Today - April 23

 Watch Nuggets vs. Timberwolves with Fubo!

-Last time out, the Nuggets bested the Timberwolves 120-111 on Friday.
-Michael Porter Jr. led the Nuggets in the win with 25 points, while Anthony Edwards scored 36 in the losing effort for the Timberwolves.
+These squads match up for the second straight game after the Nuggets defeated the Timberwolves 120-111 on Friday.
+Michael Porter Jr. led the way with a team-leading 25 points in the victory for the Nuggets, while Anthony Edwards notched 36 points in the loss for the Timberwolves.

 Rep your team with officially licensed Nuggets gear!
 Head to Fanatics to find jerseys, shirts, and much more.